 ACTION TIP :

 - Give yourself well thought-out, achievable yet challenging tasks to accomplish.
-As you hit each milestone, your confidence grow and you will find yourself reaching for bigger goals.
+As you hit each milestone, your confidence will grow and you will find yourself reaching for bigger goals.

 Sometimes your confidence can take a hit because of your inability to get over a specific hurdle.
 Constantly feeling like you’ve hit a break wall has a way of eating away at your self-belief and creating limiting beliefs that will hold you back.
 But never fear.
 There are a number of wonderful tools available to help you navigate this roadblock.